kn728/learningProjects-ugly/goodfoods/README.md

-This will likely be the full stack project I work on after I finish my tutorial project.
+This will likely be the full stack project I work on after I finish my MERN tutorial project.
 It will be a simple online shopping site for a a fake corporation, good foods.